-A 13-mile section of the Forest Service Road (FSR) 39, also known as the Wallowa Mountain Loop Road, will receive some much needed reconstruction beginning October 31.
+ANNOUNCEMENT: A 13-mile section of the Forest Service Road (FSR) 39, also known as the Wallowa Mountain Loop Road, will receive some much needed reconstruction in 2014.
 Please click on Road Conditions in the main menu to learn about the project and how to continue to enjoy travel on the byway.

 The Hells Canyon Scenic Byway lets you leave the fast pace and fenced-in views of Interstate 84 and follow the contours of the land into slower times and wilder places.
 Journey from river’s edge to mountaintop and down to valley floor.
 Have lunch overlooking a wild and scenic river; share a canyon road with a cattle drive.
 Pass through lush valleys, rimmed by the snow-tipped Wallowa Mountains.
 Savor the scent of pine on the fresh mountain air and enjoy panoramic views of rugged basalt cliffs and grassy open ridges.
 Stand next to the majestic Snake River as it begins its tumbling course through North America’s deepest canyon, or ride the rapids on a raft or jetboat.
 Use this website to help plan your Hells Canyon byway adventure.